a-random-lemurian/Lemurias-Extra-ES-Stuff/README.md

 Do note that this addon has references to slavery and organized crime (pirates).

 # Copyrights
-Plugin copyright: Copyright (C) Lemuria#0685 2021.
+Plugin copyright (C) Lemuria#0685 2021.
 License: GPLv3, view in LICENSE.md
+Image copyright (C) Several authors, licenses vary: see Pictures section.

 Contact:          Lemuria#0685 (Discord)